Through the Magnifying Glass: Adaptive Perception Magnification for Hallucination-Free VLM Decoding: Experiments and Results

 \subsection{GPT-4o Assisted Evaluation}

 Previous studies~\cite{opera, ibd} have demonstrated the reliability of GPT-4-assisted evaluation for hallucination assessment.
 We extend their evaluation protocol and experiment on LLaVA-Bench to benchmark the open-end generation quality.
 Overall, GPT-4o scores responses based on reference agreement (\textit{Ref}), visual accuracy (\textit{Acc}), and descriptive detail (\textit{Det}), depending on the evaluation setting.
 We omit API and ViCrop as they are not applicable to open-ended generation.
-Details on the GPT-4o metrics and prompts can be found in the Supplementary.
+Details on the GPT-4o metrics and prompts can be found in \Cref{sec::app_gpt}.

-As shown in \Cref{tab:geval}, the proposed \abb{} achieves the most competitive overall performance on open-end generation tasks.
-While its detailedness on COCO and accuracy on the In-the-Wild split are slightly lower than a few existing method, \abb{} still demonstrates advantage in hallucination mitigation, particularly in reference-based evaluation.
-These results indicate that even in open-end decoding where the model does not always need to focus on specific regions at each step, the proposed adaptive perception magnifier substantially enhances output quality, demonstrating its effectiveness in reducing hallucinations.
+As shown in \Cref{tab:geval}, \abb{} achieves the most competitive overall performance on open-end generation tasks.
+While its detailedness on COCO and accuracy on the In-the-Wild split are slightly lower than a few methods, \abb{} still demonstrates advantage in hallucination mitigation, particularly in reference-based evaluation.
+On COCO, the detailedness gap appears to be mainly related to response verbosity rather than clearly inferior visual grounding.
+On the In-the-Wild split, the relatively weaker gains are mostly observed in cases where answers rely more on language priors or world knowledge than on fine-grained visual details, which are less aligned with the strength of PM.
+These results indicate that even in open-end decoding, where the model does not always need to focus on specific regions at each step, the proposed adaptive perception magnifier can still enhances output quality and effectively reduces hallucinations.